JohnXLivingston/peertube-plugin-livechat/support/documentation/content/documentation/admin/settings.en.md

 ### Automatic color detection

-Try to auto detect colors from user's current theme.
+Try to autodetect colors from user's current theme.
 When this settings is enabled, the plugin tries to auto-detect colors to apply to the chat theme.
 If this is not correctly working for some of your Peertube theme, you can disable this option.